Yoast/wordpress-seo/readme.txt

     * Removes the option to remove the `replytocom` variable.
 We now disable this automatically with a filter (`wpseo_remove_reply_to_com`).
     * Removes the option to exclude an author from the XML sitemap in favor of a broader option.
 Instead, we now have an option to set whether this author's archive should be visible in the search results.
 If you choose not to allow this archive in the search results, it's also excluded from the author sitemap.
     * Removes the XML sitemaps settings page in favor of a feature toggle on the Features tab and a question in Titles & Meta's "Do you want to show X in search results?".
+    * Moves the setting to disable the Advanced Meta Box for authors to the Features Tab.
+The setting now also defaults to 'On'.
+    * Expands the content analysis headers by default.

 * JSON+LD:
     * Shows JSON+LD markup for website and search on the front page.
     * Makes sure JSON+LD organization markup properly links to the frontpage.

 * Copy:
-    * Clarifies the copy on the Edit Post page to ask "Allow search engines to show this Post in search results?" instead of having a heading "Meta Robots", which was quite non-understandable for non-SEO's.
-Similar changes have been made to the `follow`/`nofollow` setting.
+    * Clarifies the copy on the Edit Post page to ask "Allow search engines to show this Post in search results?" instead of having a heading "Meta Robots", which was quite difficult to understand for non-SEO's.
+Similar changes have been made to the `follow` / `nofollow` setting.
     * Introduces the question: "Allow search engines to show this `<taxonomy>` in search results?" and bases both the `noindex` and the inclusion in XML sitemaps on this decision.
+    * Changes the wording in the indexing dropdown menu in the Advanced Tab of the metabox from `Yes (Default for posts` / `Yes` / `No` to `Default for Posts, currently: Yes` / `Yes` / `No`.
+    * Renames the Dashboard menu item to General.

 * Other:
     * Removes the feature that automatically removed stop words from the slug.
     * Removes `media` post type from the Configuration Wizard, which brings the question about indexing in line with the rest of the plugin.